php-repos/datatype-documentations/map-class.md

 # Introduction

-The `Map` class is part of the Datatype package.
+The `Map` class in the `datatype` package is an implementation of the `ArrayAccess`, `IteratorAggregate`, and `Countable` interfaces, which provides a way to work with arrays using object-oriented syntax.
-You can use this class to make a collections of pairs.
+The class is designed to hold `Pair` objects, which are composed of a key-value pair.
+The `key` is used as the index and the value is the data.

 > **Note**
-> For more information about the Pair datatype, please read [its documentation](https://saeghe.com/packages/datatype/documentations/pair-class)
+> For more information about the Pair datatype, please read [its documentation](https://phpkg.com/packages/datatype/documentations/pair-class)

 Here you can see its API and see how to use it.